 You can run forward and reverse lineage analysis to trace metadata at the environment level.
 Forward lineage analysis generates lineage with the environment as source.
-And, reverse lineage analysis generates lineage with the environment as target.
-The Dual lineage analysis generates a lineage, which includes both forward and reverse lineage.
+Whereas reverse lineage analysis generates lineage with the environment as target.
+The Dual Lineage analysis generates lineage, which includes both forward and reverse lineage.

-To run lineage analyzer at the environment level, follow these steps:
+To run lineage at the environment level, follow these steps:

 - 1. Go to Application Menu > Data Catalog > Metadata Manager > Explore. - 2.
-In the System Catalogue pane, click an environment. - 3.
+In the Data Catalog pane, click an environment. - 3.
 Click the Data Lineage tab.

-By default, dual lineage of the environment appears.
+By default, dual lineage of the environment appears in Graphical View.